L5-game/L5-game.github.io/_posts/2018-10-14-search-for-tortuga.md

 my research was focused on Tortuga.
 You know, the floating city
 down on Earth.
-they meet — floating — in the station’s keep,
-where there is no gravity.

 **CC**
 The last green place on earth.